Skin Care after Spinal Cord Injury

 - Look for red areas, blisters, openings in the skin or rashes.
 In red areas, use the back of your strong hand to feel for heat.

 - Check the groin area.
 Men who wear an external catheter should check penis for sores or other problems.
+Those who wear an indwelling catheter should also check the groin area.

 Back to Top